A Few Good Men: Production

+Development

-Sorkin wrote much of his story on cocktail napkins while bartending at the Palace Theatre on Broadway.
+Aaron Sorkin wrote much of his story on cocktail napkins while bartending at the Palace Theatre on Broadway.
 He and his roommates had purchased a Macintosh 512K; when he returned home, he would empty his pockets of the napkins and type them into the computer, forming a basis from which he wrote many drafts.

 In 1988, Sorkin sold his play's film rights to producer David Brown before it premiered, in a deal reportedly "well into six figures".
 Brown had read a New York Times article about Sorkin's one-act play Hidden in This Picture, and he learned that Sorkin also had a play called A Few Good Men that was having off-Broadway readings.
 Brown was producing a few projects at TriStar Pictures, and tried to interest them in adapting A Few Good Men, but his proposal was declined due to the lack of star actors.
 In 1990, Variety announced that the film would be financed by Groupe Canal+ and Brown's company World Film Services.
 Brown received a call from Alan Horn at Castle Rock Entertainment, who was anxious to make the film.
-Rob Reiner, a producing partner at Castle Rock, opted to direct.
+Rob Reiner, a producing partner at Castle Rock Entertainment, opted to direct.

 Reiner and Sorkin spent eight months writing the screenplay.
 William Goldman did an uncredited rewrite; Sorkin liked his changes so much that he incorporated them into the stage version.
 One of the most significant changes was the removal of a forged logbook that served as the trial's "smoking gun" in the play.